by Janet Jonus

-Sensory Science Hours are from 1000AM to 100PM on October 20th.
+Sensory Science Hours are from 900AM to 1200PM on February 9th.
 The Carnegie Science Center will be open to the general public but this time tends to be less busy.
 There will be a sign outside informing all guests of the Sensory Science Hours so everyone is aware of the modifications.
-Look for news about more Sensory Science Hours on FamilyFunPittsburgh.

 The Science Center is open daily from 1000AM – 500PM.
 The Science Center is usually closed during Steelers home games and at some special events at Heinz Field.
 (The Science Center is across the street from Heinz Field.)

 General Admission tickets to the Science Center are $19.95 for adults 13+, $11.95 for children 3-12, and $14.95 for seniors 65+, children under two are free.
-This grants you admission to all four levels of the Science Center, Highmark SportsWorks, Buhl Planetarium, and the USS Requin.
+This grants you admission to all four levels of the Science Center, Highmark SportsWorks, Buhl Planetarium, and the USS Requin (Note: The USS Requin is closed during Winter hours).
 Mummies of the World Admission is $19.95 for adults 13+, $15.95 for children 3-12, and $17.95 for seniors 65+.
 Admission for Mummies of the World does not include admission to the Science Center.
 Admission to the Rangos Giant Cinema for any one educational movie (Hollywood movies are priced separately) is $9.95 for guests 3 and up.
 These tickets are available for sale online and at the Science Center.